manulera/GenestorianLandingPageSource/content/_index.md

 One click to produce an unambiguous record of your cloning strategy to be used in a publication, or shared with colleagues and collaborators!

 Your data can be exported to json format, so you can write scripts to do virtually anything you want.
+Check out this [network view](/html/network/index.html) of small collection!

 # Why Open Source?